odespesse/designPatterns/src/state/README.md

 # State pattern #
-The state pattern implement a kind of finite state machine (FSM) where the object behavior change according to its internal state.
+The state pattern implements a kind of finite state machine (FSM) where the object behavior change according to its internal state.

 ## UML ##